fzero/lhl-lectures/w2d4-user-auth/README.md

 Cookies are stored in the client and sent back to the server with every request in a special header.
 They are managed by the browser and are stored per domain.

 ## Creating Cookies
 Cookies can be set by the server via an HTTP response, but can also be set (and read) by Javascript running in the browser using `document.cookie`.
+[MDN has a detailed guide on this](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) (as always!).

 ## Reading Cookies
 Every time an HTTP Request is made, the browser **sends the cookies along with the request**.
 This makes it possible for the server to read the cookies, creating an illusion of data persistence.